 - Show your support to the Robin Hood Tax and share our images, photos and infographics on poverty, economics and society

-- Share and comment our blog posts on Health and Education
+- Share and comment our blog posts on Inequality and Essential Services

 - Tweet about the Robin Hood Tax campaign, using the hashtag #RobinHoodTax and #FTT